-Given the not-insignificant costs involved, disputing a payment may not be worth the time and money for some providers, even if numerous claims are batched during the same arbitration session.
-Change Healthcare predicts many disputes ultimately will be resolved by providers and payers agreeing to enter into a participating provider agreement.
+Given the significant costs involved, disputing a payment may not be worth the time and money for some providers, even if numerous claims are batched during the same arbitration session.
+Optum predicts that many disputes ultimately will be resolved by providers and payers agreeing to enter into a participating provider agreement.

-1. Contact your Change Healthcare client manager for any specific questions regarding the NSA.
-For example, under what circumstances, if any, could an office visit fall under the NSA’s patient balance-billing prohibitions?
-Also, if the patient’s health plan does not respond to the OON provider within a given time frame, can the provider bill the patient the full amount for the service without violating the NSA’s patient balance-billing prohibitions?
+- Contact your Client Service Manager for any specific questions regarding the NSA.
+For example, under what circumstances, if any, could an office visit fall under the NSA’s patient balance billing prohibitions?
+Also, if the patient’s health plan does not respond to the OON provider within a given time frame, can the provider bill the patient the full amount for the service without violating the NSA’s patient balance billing prohibitions?

-2. Any groups that are OON with specific commercial payers should compare the allowed amounts for 2022 services to allowed amounts for 2021 services.
-For example, by being OON with Payer X — which historically has resulted in reimbursement approximating 180% of the Medicare Fee Schedule— is your group now being reimbursed at 120% of Medicare, and if so, what is the projected annual impact to the practice?
+- Any groups that are OON with specific commercial payers should compare the allowed amounts for 2022 for services, year over year.
+For example, by being OON with Payer X — which historically has resulted in reimbursement approximating 180% of the Medicare fee schedule — is your group now being reimbursed at 120% of Medicare, and if so, what is the projected annual impact to the practice?

-3. Be aware of the numerous steps associated with the Open Negotiation and IDR processes, including any notice requirements and the associated timelines.
+- Be aware of the numerous steps associated with the open negotiation and IDR processes, including any notice requirements and the associated timelines.
 Also, understand the requirements for batching claims.

-4. Speak with your client manager or monitor Change Healthcare’s Industry Insights page for information about any changes in NSA provisions that took effect Jan.
-1, 2022, as well as any updates concerning the provisions that have been delayed.
+- Speak with your Client Service Manager for any changes in NSA provisions, as well as any updates concerning the provisions that have been delayed.
 Delayed provisions include:

-a.
-The requirement of providers to provide a Good Faith Estimate (GFE) for insured members to payers.
-Payers will also be responsible for providing an Advanced Explanation of Benefits to patients so patients can better predict their out-ofpocket expenses.
+- The requirement of providers to provide a GFE for insured members to payers.
+Payers will also be responsible for providing an Advanced Explanation of Benefits to patients so patients can better predict their out-of-pocket expenses.

-b.
-The requirement whereby the convening provider or facility, the entity that receives a GFE request from an uninsured/selfpay individual, coordinates all related estimates.
-For example, an orthopedic surgeon’s office for a knee surgery would need to contact anesthesia, assistant surgeons, prescription drugs, and durable medical equipment to create the consolidated estimate.
-For services rendered in 2022, HHS will exercise enforcement discretion regarding expected charges from co-providers or co-facilities for estimates issued during CY 2022 and is encouraging states to take a similar approach.
+- The requirement in which the convening provider or facility, the entity that receives a GFE request from an uninsured or self-pay individual, coordinates all related estimates.
+For example, for a knee surgery, an orthopedic surgeon’s office would need to consider anesthesia, assistant surgeons, prescription drugs and durable medical equipment to create the consolidated estimate.

-5. Consider using consultants from Change Healthcare should your group decide to pursue a participating provider agreement with a payer.
+- Consider using consultants from Optum if your group decides to pursue a participating provider agreement with a payer.